+Poached fish is usually served with a sauce.
+You can make a simple velouté sauce (like a gravy) from the poaching liquid.
 Alternately, you can prepare a basic white wine sauce in advance to serve with the poached fish.
-For more sauce ideas, here's a list of sauces for fish and seafood.
+For more sauce ideas, review a list of sauces for fish and seafood.

-- If you're poaching a whole fish, place the fish in the cold court bouillon and then bring it to a simmer.
+- Poaching a whole fish: Prepare 1 gallon of court bouillon.
+Allow court bouillon to cool. place the fish in the cold court bouillon and then bring it to a simmer.
 The liquid should fully cover the fish.

-- Cook for about five minutes or until the fish is just done without being overcooked.
+- Cook and serve: After five minutes or so (depending on the size of the fish), the fish should be done.
 Carefully remove the fish.
-If your sauce is already prepared, transfer fish to a plate, coat with sauce and serve.
-If you plan to prepare a velouté from the cooking liquid, keep the fish covered and warm while you do the next step.
+If your sauce is already prepared, transfer fish to a plate, coat with sauce, and serve.

 - Instead of poaching in a stockpot or soup pot, you can use a special fish poacher with a rack for holding the fish.
 This lets you easily remove the fish from the poaching liquid without damaging it.
 The fish poacher's long, narrow shape makes poaching whole fish easier, and also lets you poach in the oven for even heating.